mindspore-ai/models/research/gnn/bgcf/README.md

   | # Density          | 0.315%                |

 - Data Preparation
-    - Place the dataset to any path you want, the folder should include files as follows(we use Amazon-Beauty dataset as an example)"
+    - Place the dataset to any path you want, the folder should include files as follows(we use Amazon-Beauty dataset as an example)(https://www.kaggle.com/datasets/skillsmuggler/amazon-ratings)"

   ```python
   .